IDinsight/danswer/README.md

 * Best in class Hybrid Search across all sources (BM-25 + prefix aware embedding models).
 * Admin Dashboard to configure connectors, document-sets, access, etc.
 * Custom deep learning models + learn from user feedback.
-* Easy deployment and ability to host Danswer anywhere of your choosing.
+* Easy deployment and ability to host HubGPTanywhere of your choosing.

 ## 🔌 Connectors